 Skip to main content

-Need support for an internal framework or a tool fallow doesn’t cover yet?
-Create an external plugin file.
-No Rust code required.
-Plugins are declarative JSON/TOML files that teach fallow about your framework’s conventions.
+Create a declarative plugin file for any internal framework or tool fallow doesn’t cover.
+Plugins are JSON or TOML files that tell fallow about your framework’s conventions.

 Start with JSONC format for $schema support and IDE autocomplete.